iRayanKhan/homebridge-tuya/README.md

 }
 ```

+Currently supported types (`type` field):
+- `generic`: a device that has a single, boolean property (such as outlets, light switches, etc).
+Can be used in combination with the `dps` option to set a custom property.
+- `dimmer`: light switches with dimmers

-See [this page](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md) for finding the above parameters.
+See [this guide](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md) for finding the `id` and `key`.

-When using parameters from captured requests/responses, seek for `devId` or `uuid` for `id` field, and `localKey` for `key` field.
+## Advanced

 If you find that the built-in IP auto discovery doesn't work for your network setup, you can pass it in manually like so: